Jacqueline-Esbri/UFOs/README.md

 ![dev_tool](https://github.com/je8778/UFOs/blob/main/PNGs/dev_tool.png)

 The following image shows the code from the index.html file.
 This code creates the search parameters organized as list elements.
 Each list has HTML components: a label and an input.
 The label is used as a prompt to encourage users to input a date, city, state, country, or shape.
 The type="text" indicates that the code will look for text to be input.
 The placeholder is an example of what to search for (e.g., US, Fresno).
-The id=" " is what JavaScript code will look for when the user enters the desired input and the function is executed.
+The id=" " is what JavaScript code will look for when the user enters the desired input when the function is executed.

 ### Fig.4
 ![search_code](https://github.com/je8778/UFOs/blob/main/PNGs/search_code.png)

 The following image illustrates the order (order matters in this line of code) of the multiple script links to the webpage.
-The files will be executed based on the order they are linked. if a specific order was not followed, the app may try to build the table before loading the data and generates an error.
+The files will be executed based on the order they are linked.
+If a specific order was not followed, the app may try to build the table before loading the data and generate an error.
 ### Fig.5
 ![script.PNG](PNGs/script.png)